 These constructions run more slowly, but for the kinds of application that are envisaged for this facility, this is not felt to be a major restriction.
-If PCRE\PARTIAL is set for a pattern that does not conform to the restrictions, pcre\exec() returns the error code PCRE\ERROR\BADPARTIAL (-13).
+If PCRE_PARTIAL is set for a pattern that does not conform to the restrictions, pcre_exec() returns the error code PCRE_ERROR_BADPARTIAL (-13).
+You can use the PCRE_INFO_OKPARTIAL call to pcre_fullinfo() to find out if a compiled pattern can be used for partial matching.